 Hiking Bradwell Bay | Going Remote!

 We hiked along the Florida Trail until Ryan’s GPS showed that we were directly south of the remote spot.
 From there, we entered into a titi thicket with very little open ground.
-A thorny species of smilax vine provided an additional obstacle.
+A thick species of thorny smilax vine provided an additional obstacle.
 Most of the 2.1 miles from the trail to the remote spot would have had us pushing our way through this tangle.
 We did as much as we could in a day, and when the sun started getting low, we decided to turn back.

 At the point where we stopped, we were 1.3 miles from the nearest road- in this case the dirt forest road surrounding the Bradwell Bay Wilderness.
 This spot is more remote than the Ohio remote spot.
 The Bradwell Bay remote spot itself is 2.6 miles from a road- more remote than Illinois (1.4 miles), Iowa (1.5)and Rhode Island (1.8).
 The Florida state remote spot, located in the Everglades, is 17 miles from a road.

 So, how do they arrive at these numbers?

 It’s an endeavor made easier by modern technology.
 It starts with a program named ArcGIS.
 Geographical Information Systems (GIS) combine maps with geographical data.
 In this case, it’s Department of Transportation road data, which appears as an overlay on a satellite map.

 Having seen how many roads crowd our landscape, it’s no surprise to learn that DOT’s data set has some holes in it.
 Some of these are roads on privately owned property, like timber land.
 Also, new roads are always being built, which makes an area’s remoteness something of a moving target.

 Rebecca cross references the GIS results with Google Earth satellite images.
 She carefully examines everything that looks like it could be a road.
 She edits her GIS road data, and then has ArcGIS find the furthest spot from roads in a given area.